List of state highway loops in Texas (400–499): Loop 453

 Loop 453 was designated on October 27, 1967, as a loop off Loop 337 in New Braunfels along an old routing of SH 46.
 The route was signed as SH 46 Business rather than Loop 453.
-On June 21, 1990, Loop 453 was cancelled and transferred to Business SH 46-C.
+On June 21, 1990, Loop 453 was cancelled and transferred to Bus.
+SH 46.

 Loop 455

 Loop 455 was designated on December 15, 1967, as a loop off US 59 in Carthage along an old routing of US 59.
 The route was signed as US 59 Business rather than Loop 455.
 On December 15, 1981, the route was modified to run continuous along city streets.
-Loop 455 was cancelled on June 21, 1990, and transferred to Business US 59-D.
+Loop 455 was cancelled on June 21, 1990, and transferred to Bus.
+US 59.

 Loop 456

 Loop 456 is located in Cherokee County.
 Its western terminus is at an intersection with FM 347 (South Bolton Street) south of downtown Jacksonville.
 The two-lane road goes eastward, then curves toward the northeast while passing the Jacksonville Independent School District's Nichols Intermediate School.
 Loop 456 has a signalized intersection with US 69 (South Jackson Street) and then intersects FM 768 (Corinth Road).
 The road continues northeastward to its eastern terminus at a T intersection with SH 204.
 Here, eastbound SH 204 traffic turns to the east, while westbound SH 204 continues ahead.

 Loop 456 was designated on December 16, 1967.
 A later plan to extend the route from US 79 east of downtown Jacksonville to the north side of the city at US 69 was not implemented or built.
 In recent years, the Loop 456 intersection at US 69 south was upgraded to a full signalized intersection.